RonanCodes/personal-gatsby/content/portfolio/personal-website-2015.md

   • Setup the domain (local domain .ie was trickier)<br>
   • Hook up continuous integration/delivery.
 whatidid: |-
-  I was only a year or so into the world of front-end and wanted a project to push me to learn quickly.<br>
+  • I was only a year or so into the world of front-end and wanted a project to push me to learn quickly.<br>
-  This was the project.
-During the course of this project I learned a lot about JS, HTML, CSS, Hosting, Domains, UI Design, and AngularJS.
+  • Learned a lot about JS, HTML, CSS, Hosting, Domains, UI Design, and AngularJS.
 projectLink: 'https://ronanconnolly.herokuapp.com/#!/'
 gitLink: 'https://github.com/RonanC/personal-website'
 category: portfolio